1. What is it?

 • Additional information

-• Answers , which are the procedures for replying to the procedure.
+• Responses , which are the procedures for responding to the procedure.

-The process information always includes details of the service it belongs to to give you context.
+The procedure information always includes details of the service to which it belongs to provide you with context.

-11. What kind of services do you find there?
+11. What type of services do you find there?

 There are two types of services:

-• Specific service, designed by a specific provider and aimed at a specific group of recipient entities, which has as its object a specific administrative action (granting subsidies, authorizing activities, etc.).
-For example, the PRE service – Subsidies remuneration to elected officials 2020 .
+• Specific service, designed by a specific provider and aimed at a specific group of recipient entities, which aims to carry out a specific administrative action (granting subsidies, authorizing activities, etc.).
+For example, the PRE service – Subsidies for remuneration of elected officials 2020 .

 There are two types of procedures:

-• Initial procedure: it is the first step in an administrative procedure, which starts the whole process.
-For example, when applying for a grant, the initial process is to submit the application.
+• Initial procedure: it is the first step within an administrative procedure, which starts the entire process.
+For example, when requesting a subsidy, the initial procedure is to submit the application.

-• Response procedure: it is the continuation of a procedure that has already started (answering a request for documentation or justifying the expenses of a grant).
-These procedures must be done from the Processing Area , within your file.
+• Response procedure: is what continues a procedure that has already been initiated (answering a request for documentation or justifying the expenses of a subsidy).
+These procedures must be carried out from the Processing Area , within your file.

-From the Catalog you can only carry out procedures that initiate a file, that is to say initial procedures.
+From the Catalog you will only be able to carry out procedures that initiate a file, that is, initial procedures.

 13. How can you request access to a service?

-If you do not have access to a service that you have to process, you can request it from the manager of your entity from:
+If you do not have access to a service that you need to process, you can request it from your entity's manager from:

-When selecting a service, 2 situations can occur:
+When selecting a service, 2 situations may occur:

-• You don't have access to the service because your manager didn't give it to you > Request access
+• You do not have access to the service because your manager has not given it to you> Request access

-• Your organization is not a recipient of the service > Request access
+• Your entity is not a recipient of the service> Request access

 14. How do you start an electronic transaction?

-From the Catalog you can start an electronic transaction, following the following steps:
+From the Catalog you can initiate an electronic procedure, following the following steps:

 1. Search for the service: